Peter Daempfle

 Peter A. Daempfle (born 1970) is an American educator and author in the field of popular science.
-He currently teaches biology at SUNY Delhi.
+He teaches biology at SUNY Delhi.

 Biography

 Early life and education

-Daempfle was born in Ridgewood, Queens, New York, May 5.
-1970, a child of German refugees.
-He was class valedictorian at Forest Hills High School in 1988.
-He earned a B.A. in Biology from Hartwick College, an M.S. in Biology from University at Albany, an M.S. in Education from The College of Saint Rose, and a Ph.D. in Biology Education from University at Albany.
+Daempfle was born on May 5, 1970, in Ridgewood, Queens, New York, to German refugee parents.
+He was the class valedictorian at Forest Hills High School in 1988.
+He earned a B.A. in Biology from Hartwick College, an M.S. in Biology from the University at Albany, an M.S. in Education from The College of Saint Rose, and a Ph.D. in Biology Education from the University at Albany.

 Career

-From 2001–2009 he was a science advisor to the George W. Bush Administration's No Child Left Behind Act (NCLB).
-He is known for publications in science and on studying the high school-college science "divide."
+From 2001–2009, Peter A. Daempfle served as a science advisor to the George W. Bush Administration's No Child Left Behind Act (NCLB).
+He is known for publications on science and on studying the high school-college science "divide."
 Daempfle has authored numerous books and articles.
 He is notable for college biology textbooks and books about science in the popular culture.